paulrgms/paulrgms/README.md

 - 👋 Hi, I’m @paulrgms
-- 👀 I’m interested in the topics of Machine Learning and Computer Vision
 - I am very much enthusiast about Business prospects
 - 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on different projects